Le lien vers cette page a été envoyé avec succès aux destinataires.

 you can deduct the amount of your contribution even if it has not been set (or validated) by the judge.

-You must enter the amount of money paid on your tax return in the "Deductible expenses" section.
+You must indicate the amount of money paid on your tax return, in the "Deductible expenses".

 Your spouse must report the amounts received as income.